KarthikKadambi/homebase/src/pages/posts/hello-world.md

 Expect to find:

-- 🧠 Tech deep dives on tools, workflows and problem-solving
+- 🧠 Tech deep dives on tools, workflows and problem-solving.
-- 🌍 Travel stories and lessons from the road
+- 🌍 Travel stories and lessons from the road.
-- 💰 Personal finance insights for modern, intentional living
+- 💰 Personal finance insights for modern, intentional living.
-- ⚙️ Productivity tips and life hacks to simplify complexity
+- ⚙️ Productivity tips and life hacks to simplify complexity.

 I like to think of this as a long-term experiment: learning in public, exploring openly and hopefully adding value to anyone who stops by.

 As I start this new journey, I want to take a moment to thank my wife, Neha Pradeep, for being my biggest supporter and creative inspiration.
 Her passion for food and storytelling brings so much color to our lives.

 <div class="external-link-box">
-  <strong>Check It Out:</strong> Experience Neha's culinary creativity on her YouTube channel <a href="https://www.youtube.com/@Veggiedelicacies" rel="nofollow noopener noreferrer" target="_blank">Veggie Delicacies</a>
+  <strong>Check It Out:</strong> Experience Neha's culinary recipes and experiments on her YouTube channel <a href="https://www.youtube.com/@Veggiedelicacies" rel="nofollow noopener noreferrer" target="_blank">Veggie Delicacies</a>
 </div>

 So, consider this post my first footprint:
-- ✅ Site's live
+- ✅ Site's live.
-- ✅ Words are flowing
+- ✅ Words are flowing.
-- ✅ The adventure begins
+- ✅ The adventure begins.

 If any of this resonates, you can follow along or reach out through the links in the footer.